 The max allowed distance between a candidate point (c) and the closest 3D point between c and the triangle facet.
 Higher values will insert points that are further from the tin facet into the surface.
 Larger distances generally produce more slope in the resulting surface.
 Larger distance values may need to be used in rolling terrain as opposed to flatter terrains.

-Each iteration of the filter adds new data to the surface.
-The first iteration may cause the surface to be above or below the “actual” surface.
+Each iteration of the Adaptive TIN Ground filter adds new data to the surface.
+The first iteration can cause the surface to be above or below the “actual” surface.
 Each iteration adds more points to the TIN causing the surface to flow more smoothly.